afunnydev/tinysociety/content/articles/2020-06-29-tiny-house-on-wheels-or-vanlife.md

 The budget for your towing vehicle can vary from $5,000 to as much as $60,000.
 Let's round this up to approximately $20,000.
 With that budget, you can get a pretty good second-hand vehicle, or trade in your vehicle and buy something newer.
 In any case, please be careful when choosing your vehicle, and remember to consider its fuel consumption if you plan on moving a lot.
 It can get pretty pricey.

 On top of your towing vehicle, you'll also need to build or purchase your Tiny House on Wheels.
 Most people will go for a 20' x 8.5' x 10' THoW.
 The cost will also vary a lot, but a good and simple DIY tiny house build will [cost you around $30,000](/articles/how-much-money-does-a-tiny-house-cost/).
-From that, a significative part is related to your trailer.
+From that, a significant part is related to your trailer.

 I'll not factor in the cost of labor, since we are talking about something DIY here.
 However, it is worth noticing that the build will most probably take you 2-3 months.